Things to Do

 Can I smoke at the zoo?

-There is no smoking permitted on zoo grounds.
+There is no smoking or vaping permitted on zoo grounds.
 You may leave zoo grounds to smoke through the exit gate but must stop at the Admission window to get a stamp for re-entry.
 You must be 15-feet away from all zoo buildings, exits and entrances while smoking.

 Can I bring my service dog or other pet to the Zoo?